 The Computer Science & Engineering Annual Fund

-Every year, hundreds of CSE friends and alumni choose to support the CSE Annual Fund at levels between tens of dollars and thousands of dollars.
-These annual gifts - which are expended rather than placed into endowments - support all of CSE's priority areas.
+Every year, hundreds of friends and alumni choose to support the Annual Fund at levels between tens of dollars and thousands of dollars.
+These annual gifts - which are expended rather than placed into endowments - support all of our priority areas.
 They may provide:

-- undergraduate scholarships that make a UW CSE education accessible to top students regardless of means
+- Undergraduate scholarships that make an Allen School education accessible to promising students regardless of means

 Endowments are important because they provide a permanent, stable source of funding.
 Annual gifts are important because they are flexible, and they have immediate impact - even greater impact if matched by an employer!